 A requirement of the SENTINEL-3 mission is to provide surface vegetation products derived from synergistic and co-located measurements of OLCI and SLSTR optical instruments, similar to those obtained from the VEGETATION instrument on SPOT, and with complete Earth coverage in 1-2 days.

 For 10 years, the SPOT VEGETATION mission has played an important role in meeting this need for information by offering high quality global data of the entire terrestrial surface on a daily basis to operational users.

 The VEGETATION system relies on two observation instruments in orbit.
 The first of the two instruments (VEGETATION1) is aboard the SPOT 4 satellite, launched on March 24th 1998.
 The second (VEGETATION2) is aboard SPOT 5, which was placed into orbit on May 4th 2002.
-Having exceeded its planned life of 5 years it shall be replaced by the follow-on PROBA-V mission.
+Having exceeded its planned life of 5 years it has been replaced by the follow-on PROBA-V mission.
 PROBA-V has a ground resolution of 300 m and a swath width of 2 250 km.
 This small satellite also offers higher accuracy with respect to the instruments on the SPOT satellites.
-PROBA-V shall fill the gap between SPOT VEGETATION and the Sentinel-3 satellite that will supply operational information on the state of the world's vegetation as well as numerous other products from 2013 onwards.
+PROBA-V has filled the gap between SPOT VEGETATION and the Sentinel-3 satellite supplying operational information on the state of the world's vegetation as well as numerous other products from 2013 onwards.